-At the start of each year, every class has the chance to create their own class charter of rules based around the Code of Conduct and Convention on the Rights of the Child.
-This is then signed by all children and adults who in that classroom and displayed in the classroom.
-We also involved children in creating a playground charter based around the Code of Conduct.
+At the start of each year, every class has the chance to create their own class charter based on our school rules 'be ready, be safe, be respectful' and link this with the Convention on the Rights of the Child.
+This is then signed by all children and adults who are in that classroom and displayed in or near the classroom.